rust-lang/rust/README.md

 ## Building Miri

 I recommend that you install [rustup][rustup] to obtain Rust.
-Miri comes with a `rust-version` file describing the latest supported nightly version of the Rust compiler toolchain.
 Then all you have to do is:

 ```sh
 cargo +nightly build
 ```

-with `+nightly` replaced with the appropriate nightly version of Rust.
+This uses the very latest Rust version.
+If you experience any problem, refer to the `rust-version` file which contains a particular Rust nightly version that has been tested against the version of miri you are using.
+Make sure to use that particular `nightly-YYYY-MM-DD` whenever the instructions just say `nightly`.

+To avoid repeating the nightly version all the time, you can use `rustup override set nightly` (or `rustup override set nightly-YYYY-MM-DD`), which means `nightly` Rust will automatically be used whenever you are working in this directory.

 ## Running Miri